Alex-Bartlett/frameworks_and_languages_module/technical_report.md

 -------------------------

 ### Hooks

-(Technical description of the feature - 40ish words)

 Fastify's hooks allow you to run tasks upon specific events, such as `preParsing` or `onError`.
 They provide a modular and more performant alternative to middleware, and run in the order of the internal lifecycle.